KarthikArumugam3/MLflow_Python/README.md

 ### This Repository contains:-
 ##### Part 1:- Tracking a Linear regression model's performance by tuning different hyperparameters:-
 1. A simple Elasticnet regression model with hyper parameter tuning.
-2. Logging subsequent results of the testing into mlflow dashboard on localhost.
+2. Logging subsequent metrics & parameters of the testing into mlflow dashboard.
-3. Comparing the model perfomance according to different hyperparameters tuning done in several experiments.
+3. Comparing the model perfomance from MLflow dashboard using the logged metrics of various experiments.
 4. MLflow on localhost with a Tracking server & SQlite database.
-4. Optionally using MLflow with a remote Tracking server, backen & artifacts stores.
+4. Optionally using MLflow with a remote Tracking server, backend & artifacts stores.

 #### Part 2:- Tracking a TensorFlow model's performance:-
 * This will contains same steps as for the ML model on Part 1.